enkodellc/blazorboilerplate/README.md

 ## Contributing

 Please star, watch and fork!
 We'd greatly appreciate any contribution you make.
 I am very open to updates and features, though most feature requests will be depending on how much community support exists.

 ## Disclaimer / About the Author

 I (Enkodellc) started this repository as I was frustrated with the examples out there that people were charging money for and were in my opinion incomplete or closed source.
-I paid for 4-5 of these solutions with an Angular front-end and none of them were what I was looking for.
+I paid for 4-5 of these solutions with an Angular front-end / .Net Core back-end and none of them were what I was looking for.
 This is my attempt to create something that developers can start a Blazor project with several great features to build from.
 I have a lot of experience with ASP.Net webforms an new to .NET Core and Blazor.
-This code is not meant to be perfect or follow every Best Practice.
+This code is not meant to be perfect or follow every best practice.
-It though is my ambition to learn and get feedback on what Best Practices can be implemented.
-I will be migrating a Webforms app to Blazor so this is my opportunity to learn, share, grow and get feedback on what hopefully will be a great Blazor Starter Kit.
+It though is my ambition to learn and get feedback on what best practices can be implemented.
+I will be migrating a Webforms app to Blazor so this is my opportunity to learn, share, grow, and get feedback on what hopefully will be a great Blazor Starter Kit.

 I have taken small solutions from other repositories and will do my best to recognize those contributions.
 I am very open to ideas and suggestions.
 I am not a great developer, but I try.
 So please take this into consideration when using this repository.
 If you wish to hire me for